This easy & delicious shortcrust pastry can serve as the base for savory pies & tarts, and it's a great way to use sourdough starter discard!

 - Grate the frozen butter with a box grater and toss it directly onto the flour mixture, mixing it up as you go.
 After all the butter is grated, use a pastry blender to cut it into the flour until coarse, pea-sized crumbs appear.
 Set aside.

-- Whisk the sourdough starter and egg yolk together.
+- In a small bowl, whisk the sourdough starter and egg yolk together.
 Pour the liquid into the flour mixture and fold in until the dough just holds together.
-Squeeze a small amount of dough between your fingers and if it is very crumbly, add some ice water, 1 tablespoon at a time (2 tablespoons maximum).
-Try not to overmix the dough...you want to keep that butter cold and separate from the flour.
+Squeeze a small amount of dough between your fingers.
+If it is very crumbly, add some ice water, 1 tablespoon at a time (2 tablespoons maximum).
+Try not to over mix the dough.
+You want to keep that butter cold and separate from the flour.

-- Turn dough out onto a lightly floured surface and push together into a rough ball.
-Knead a few times to combine, then divide into two equal balls (if making a tart, leave whole).
-Flatten each ball into a disc with smooth edges (no cracks), cover with plastic wrap, and refrigerate at least 1 hour or up to overnight.
+- Turn the dough out onto a lightly floured surface and push together into a rough ball.
+Knead a few times to combine, then divide into two equal balls (keep it whole if you're making a large tart).
+Flatten each ball into a disk with smooth edges, cover with plastic wrap, and refrigerate at least 30 minutes or up to overnight.
 If you refrigerate the dough for more than 30 minutes, you may have to rest it for a few minutes at room temperature before it will be soft enough to roll out.

 - Lightly dust your rolling surface with flour.
 Use even pressure to roll the dough out front to back and on the diagonals.
 Turn and loosen the dough occasionally as you continue to roll the pastry out into a circle about 2 inches larger than your pan with a thickness of approximately ¼-inch (about the height of two stacked quarters), unless otherwise directed by your recipe.